* RBC buying Coutts' LatAm, Caribbean, African units

 * Coutts units manage around 1.5 bln stg of assets

-LONDON, March 20 (Reuters) - Royal Bank of Canada will buy some overseas divisions of the Coutts private banking business from Royal Bank of Scotland, giving RBC access to high net worth individuals in fast-growing emerging markets.
+LONDON, March 20 (Reuters) - Royal Bank of Canada has agreed to buy some overseas divisions of the Coutts private banking business from Royal Bank of Scotland, giving RBC access to high net worth individuals in fast-growing emerging markets.

-Canada's largest bank is buying Coutts' Latin American, Caribbean and African private banking arms, which managed around 1.5 billion pounds ($2.4 billion) of assets, in line with RBC's long-lived promise to build its global wealth management business.
+RBC is buying Coutts' Latin American, Caribbean and African private banking arms, which managed around 1.5 billion pounds ($2.4 billion) of assets.

-"As the sixth-largest wealth manager in the world, we can offer these clients the very high level of personal service and global capabilities that they expect from a top tier international firm," Lewis said.
+"As the sixth-largest wealth manager in the world, we can offer these clients the very high level of personal service and global capabilities that they expect from a top tier international firm," he added.

-For RBS, which is 82 percent owned by the British government after a state bailout during the 2008 credit crisis, the sale forms part of its program of selling noncore assets to focus more on its core UK retail banking business.
+For RBS, which is 82 percent owned by the British government after a state bailout during the 2008 credit crisis, the sale forms part of its programme of selling non-core assets to focus more on its core UK retail banking business.